investxltd/inx-token-sale/README.md

   * Defines a token `name` - `INX Token`
   * Defines a token `symbol` - `INX`
   * Defines the number of `decimals` the token is divisible by - `18`
-  * Defines the total supply of tokens - tokens are minted when contributions are made
+  * Defines the total supply of tokens - tokens are minted when contributions are made or via Investx whitelisted accredited accounts

+* The token has a `transfersEnabled` flag that can be called once and once only to enable transfers for all (intended to be used on token sale completion)
+* Defines the `investxPlatform` address which will represent the account where INX token will be sent to invest in SME businesses.
+* Includes a Investx `founders` list with a locked until date that restricts transfers until Sunday, February 28, 2021 11:59:59 PM.
+Within this period tokens can be transfered to the `investxPlatform` platform to invest in SME businesses.

-### INX Crowdsale
+### INX Crowdsale Smart Contract

 * Responsible for managing ICO token sales